Spiritual Discipline: Creating a Habit of Prayer

 Spiritual disciplines are practices or habits that help deepen our faith and build spiritual strength.
 Spiritual disciplines include worship, the study of God’s Word, fasting, and prayer.
 And they take discipline—attention and dedication—to challenge ourselves to stay committed in order to grow in our knowledge and love for God.

 Discipline in any activity is hard work.
-Personally, exercising regularly.
+Personally, I find difficulty in exercising regularly.
 I'm not very athletic, I don't even like to exercise, and I'm not very coordinated.
 I feel awkward and clumsy when I try a new workout routine.
 Often I have to force myself to exercise, but I’ve found that strength training several times a week and cardio workouts boost my health, help me sleep better, and give me the energy to handle stress.
 I always feel better after a good workout.
 Put briefly, it’s hard work, but it’s worth it.

 In my role as Prayer Coordinator, people often share with me that their prayer lives feel sporadic and inconsistent.
 My response is—like any activity that is important to us—it gets easier with practice.
 Prayer can be hard work at times, but it’s worth the effort.
 It builds spiritual health and strength because when we spend dedicated time in prayer we are spending quality time with God.